alisezer/flask-template/README.md

 ```bash
 sudo docker-compose up
 ```

+**Note: You might encounter some problems while building docker for the first time, or running docker on MAC OSX at the moment.
+A bug fix will be issued for this soon.**

 Docker becomes especially useful while deploying your applications on servers, and makes the DevOps easier.
 You can read more about [docker](https://www.docker.com/).